India holds funerals for soldiers killed in China border clash as tensions stay high

 The Chinese diplomat said India must punish those responsible for the conflict and control its frontline troops, the Chinese foreign ministry said.

+In the western Indian city of Surat, a group of people gathered on Wednesday and threw a Chinese-made television set on the ground and stomped on it in a show of protest.

+Russia, which is close to both nations, said on Wednesday it hoped India and China would find mutually acceptable ways to ensure security on their border, Interfax news agency reported.

-Rising tensions with China - whose economy is five times bigger than India’s and has a better funded military - has become Prime Minister Narendra Modi’s most serious foreign policy challenge since he took power in 2014.
+Rising tensions with China - whose economy is five times bigger than India’s and spends three times as much money on its military - has become Prime Minister Narendra Modi’s most serious foreign policy challenge since he took power in 2014.

+A strident nationalist, Modi was elected to a second five-year term in May 2019 following a campaign focused on national security after spiralling tensions with old enemy Pakistan, on India’s western border.

+Following Monday’s violence, he is under pressure from the opposition and the gung-ho Indian media to respond strongly to China.

-The two nuclear-armed countries fought a brief border war in 1962 and have had occasional flare-ups when patrols have confronted each other at the poorly defined Line of Actual Control, or the de facto border.
+China and India fought a brief border war in 1962 and have had occasional flare-ups when patrols have confronted each other at the poorly defined Line of Actual Control, the de facto border.

-But on Monday night, hundreds of soldiers fought with iron rods and clubs studded with nails in freezing heights for several hours.
+But on Monday night, hundreds of soldiers fought with iron rods and clubs studded with nails in the freezing heights for several hours.
+Under agreements in the 1990s, the two sides have said they will not use arms near the border.

-Dozens of people lined the street in the southern town of Suryapet as the body of army colonel B.Santosh Babu wrapped in the Indian flag was brought home.
+Dozens of people lined the street in the southern Indian town of Suryapet as the body of army Colonel B.Santosh Babu was brought home, wrapped in the Indian flag .

 Funerals of other soldiers will also be taking place in their hometowns and villages, including several in the eastern state of Bihar.